Argentine stocks dip, peso and bonds rise

-BUENOS AIRES Nov 10 (Reuters) - Argentine stocks closed down after turning negative in the afternoon under the influence of Wall Street, while bonds and the peso rose in light trade where government trades set the trend.
+BUENOS AIRES, Nov 10 (Reuters) - Argentine stocks closed down after turning negative in the afternoon under the influence of Wall Street, while bonds and the peso rose in light trade where government trades set the trend.

 The MerVal index .MERV slid 0.97 percent to 1,085.87 points.
 Volume on the broad market was sturdy at $35 million with 14 issues advancing, 37 declining and 13 unchanged.

-Pampa Energia (PAM.BA: Cotización), which generates, distributes and transmits energy, was one of the session's biggest percentage losers, down 3.6 percent to 0.8 pesos per share.
+Pampa Energia (PAM.BA), which generates, distributes and transmits energy, was one of the session's biggest percentage losers, down 3.6 percent to 0.8 pesos per share.
 Pampa is weighted 9 percent of the MerVal.

 "The MerVal's adjustment just validated that the market isn't ready for anything big...
 The need for liquidity reigns and that goes against any evolution on the bourse," said Leopoldo Olivari, trader at Bacque brokerage.